-- the exact nature of the subject matter to be shot;
+- the exact nature of the subject content to be shot;

-- the reason why it was not shot with the first unit crew during principal photography;
+- the reason why it cannot be shot with the first unit crew during principal photography;

 - the date, times, and location of the proposed shoot;

-- a summary of the plan for the pick-up shoot, including any equipment requests and budgetary considerations;
+- a summary of the equipment plan for the shoot, including any requests for school equipment;